aditya699/Neural-Memory-for-Long-Context-LMs/Assignments/Assignment1_Code/Task3/expirements.md

 Improved multi-sentence coherence with reduced topic drift

 ## NOTE :This time will let in learn for longer time (12hrs kinda run)
+## NOTE : Batch size is 16 this time lets see if that helps us prevent an memory error

+## Raw Thoughts : Should we just let this run work and take time;ilya said "they just wanna learn" may be a 20 hour run can this work
 ## Results